openhab/openhab-addons/bundles/org.openhab.binding.meater/README.md

 The preferred way of adding Meater probe(s) since the probe IDs are not easily found.

-**NOTE**: You need to have your Meater probe(s) connected to the cloud and the Meater app running before you start the discovery.
+**NOTE**: For The Original Meater and Meater Plus you need to have your Meater app running and the Meater probe(s) must connected to the cloud (out of the charger box) before you start the discovery.

-After the configuration of the Bridge, your Meater probe(s) will be automatically discovered and placed as a thing(s) in the inbox.
+After the configuration of the Bridge, you need to perform a manual scan and then your Meater probe(s) will be automatically discovered and placed as a thing(s) in the inbox.

 ## Thing Configuration